Razorbill: Feeding

 Razorbills dive deep into the sea using their semi-folded wings and their streamlined bodies to propel themselves toward their prey.
 They keep their feet spread.
 While diving, they rarely stay in groups but rather spread out to feed.
 The majority of their feeding occurs at a depth of 25 m but they have the ability to dive up to 120 m below the surface.
 During a single dive, an individual can capture and swallow many schooling fish, depending on their size.
 Razorbills spend approximately 44% of their time foraging at sea.

 When feeding their young, they generally deliver small loads.
 Adults will mainly feed only one fish to their chick with high feeding deliveries at dawn and decreased feeding 4 hours before dark.
 Females will generally feed their chicks more frequently than males.
-They may well fly more than 100 km out to sea to feed when during egg incubation, but when provisioning the young, they forage closer to the nesting grounds, some 12 km away, and often in shallower water.
+They may fly more than 100 km out to sea to feed when during egg incubation, but when provisioning the young, they forage closer to the nesting grounds, some 12 km away, and often in shallower water.